Estate Planning Fundamentals

 If you opt for an irrevocable trust, you can’t change its terms once you’ve set it up.
 The trust also owns any assets you put in it.

 An irrevocable trust sounds restrictive, but it does have its uses.
 Some people set up an irrevocable trust to reduce taxes or protect assets from debt collectors.
-If you’re unsure which trust to choose, an estate planning lawyer from Legacy Design Strategies can help.
+If you’re unsure which trust to choose, an estate planning attorney from Legacy Design Strategies can help.

 Powers of Attorney